What Is PTSD?

 Many factors play a part in whether a person will develop PTSD.
 Some examples are listed below.
 Risk factors make a person more likely to develop PTSD.
 Other factors, called resilience factors, can help reduce the risk of the disorder.

-There are four type of PTSD symptoms: reliving the event (nightmares, flashbacks, or triggers), avoiding situations that remind you of the event, negative changes in beliefs and feelings, and feeling keyed up (hyperarousal).
+There are four types of PTSD symptoms: reliving the event (nightmares, flashbacks, or triggers), avoiding situations that remind you of the event, negative changes in beliefs and feelings, and feeling keyed up (hyperarousal).
 Symptoms may not be exactly the same for everyone.
 PTSD symptoms usually start soon after the traumatic event, but they may not appear until months or years later.
 They also may come and go over many years.
-If the symptoms last longer than four weeks, cause you great distress, or interfere with your work or home life, you might have PTSD and require some type of professional PTSD treatment.
+If your symptoms last longer than four weeks, cause you great distress, or interfere with your everyday life, you might require some type of professional treatment.

 Contact your provider today for more information.
 All insurances can be different and work for you in various ways.